uma-universal-money-address/protocol/README.md

-# UMA Protocol Spec
+# Universal Money Address (UMA) Protocol Spec

-This is the source of truth protocol definition for UMA.
+This is the source of truth definition for Universal Money Address (UMA) Protocol.
 All proposed spec changes should be sent as PRs to this repo.
 Note that UMA is an extension of LNURL.
 If your proposal is also applicable to LNURL, the preference should be to [propose a new LUD](https://github.com/lnurl/luds).